dagster-io/dagster/MIGRATION.md

 When new releases include breaking changes or deprecations, this document describes how to migrate.

+# Migrating to 0.10.0

+## Removal: `repository:` key in workspace YAML

+We have removed the ability to specify a repository in your workspace using hte `repository:` key.
+Use `load_from:` instead when specifying how to load the repositories in your workspace.

 # Migrating to 0.9.0

 ## Removal: `config` argument